AmirYassin/AmirYassin/README.md

               Specialized in Design-for-Test logic for complex SoCs.

   [2021-2025] NAND Storage Security
-              Led storage security validation.
-Developed a "correct-by-construction" verification methodology that proves security compliance by design, setting the gold standard for critical security validation.
+              Led storage security validation including a "correct-by-construction" verification methodology and security compliance by designss, setting the gold standard for critical security validation.

 > THE NEW CHAPTER (SOFTWARE & QUANT)